samanazadi1996/Sam.CleanArchitecture/Documents/ConfigureDatabase.md

     After running the batch file, you will be prompted to enter the desired database type and the class library name:
     ```plaintext
-    Enter the type of database you want to use (SqlServer, PostgreSQL, Oracle):
+    Enter the type of database you want to use (SqlServer, PostgreSQL, Oracle, MySql, Sqlite):
     ```
     And
     ```plaintext